fralken/sbt-swagger-codegen/README.md

 - swaggerPlayClientCodeGenTask

-**Keys (and override)**
+**Keys (and defaults)**

-- swaggerSourcesDir
+- swaggerSourcesDir 			-> "/src/main/swagger" (path where to search for swagger files)
-- swaggerCodegenPackage
+- swaggerCodegenPackage			-> "swagger.codegen" (package name of the generated sources)
-- swaggerModelFileSplitting
+- swaggerModelFileSplitting		-> "singleFile" (in model generation how to group classes in '.scala' files available options are "oneFilePerSource" "oneFilePerModel")
-- swaggerGeneratePlayJsonRW
+- swaggerGeneratePlayJsonRW		-> true (if you want to generate json Format for your model case classes)
-- swaggerCodeProvidedPackage
+- swaggerCodeProvidedPackage	-> "eu.unicredit" (where you will provide business logic server method implementation)
-- swaggerServerAsync
+- swaggerServerAsync			-> false (if the server business logic will work retrieving Future or actual values)

 **Dependencies**